 - Give your presentation at the review panel meeting.
 Following the presentation, the review panel will be allotted ten minutes to ask questions.
 You should be prepared to defend your program budget and marketing plan.

-- If awarded a grant, you will be matched with at least one Entrepreneurial Advisor to work with throughout the duration of your project.
+- If awarded a grant, you will be matched with at least one EM Advisor to work with throughout the duration of your project.
 Regular meetings with the advisor are required.
 While ideally held in person, these meetings can occur over the phone or via video conferencing (e.g. Skype).

 - You will also be required to document your experience through a video and/or photo journal and reflective report.
 Detailed documentation guidelines will be made available to all grant recipients.